-Four Dead As 'Tinder Box-Like Conditions' Fuel Catastrophic Bushfires In Australia
+4 Dead As 'Tinder Box-Like Conditions' Fuel Catastrophic Bushfires In Australia

 Updated at 7:30 p.m.
 ET